- Sourcing, vetting, and assembling the right team for the engagement

 A different approach

-A dedicated team from Solbeg is a fully formed delivery unit, not a collection of individual contractors
+A dedicated team of developers from Solbeg is a fully formed delivery unit, not a collection of individual contractors

-Solbeg assembles a team around your product goals, your stack, and your delivery process.
+Solbeg assembles a dedicated team for software development around your product goals, your stack, and your delivery process.
 Engineers are selected for the specific engagement.
-The team onboards into your tools, your workflow, and your communication cadence.
+The team onboards into the tools, workflow, and communication cadence agreed for the engagement.
+The team can also support broader software engineering services, from architecture and development to testing, integration, and ongoing product evolution.

 You get a stable group working on one focus area over time — not a rotation of staff, not a project-by-project handoff, not a vendor relationship that resets with each statement of work.